Children at Lurie score big thanks to former patient donation

 This past season he was diagnosed with an auto-immune disease that required treatment at Lurie Children's Hospital.

 On Friday, Colton donated $2,500 to the hospital-- $100 for each of his 25 touchdowns.
-The money will be used to purchase toys and games for children there.
+The money will be used to purchase toys and games for pediatric patients.

+"I stayed here and want to donate my money to them," Gumino said.

+While Gumino got to go home from his treatment after two days, not every child he met was so lucky.